Conflux-Chain/conflux-documentation/docs/general/protocols/defi/uniswap-v2.md

 3. **Price Determination**: The relative price of the two tokens in a pair is determined by the ratio of their reserves.
 This price automatically adjusts with each trade to maintain the constant product.

-4. **Arbitrage**: Price discrepancies between Uniswap and external markets create arbitrage opportunities, helping to keep Uniswap prices aligned with the broader market [^2].
+4. **Arbitrage**: Price discrepancies between Uniswap and external markets create arbitrage opportunities, helping to keep Uniswap prices aligned with the broader market.

-## Advantages of Uniswap V2

-- **Improved Capital Efficiency**: Direct ERC20/ERC20 pairs allow for more efficient use of capital.
-- **Enhanced Price Oracle**: The new price oracle system provides more reliable on-chain price data.
-- **Increased Flexibility**: Flash swaps open up new possibilities for arbitrage and composability with other DeFi protocols.
-- **Greater Decentralization**: The core/helper architecture allows for upgrades without compromising decentralization.

-## Limitations

-- **Impermanent Loss**: Liquidity providers are still exposed to impermanent loss, a risk inherent to AMM models.
-- **Capital Inefficiency**: Compared to order book models, AMMs can be less capital efficient in some scenarios.
-- **Slippage on Large Trades**: Significant price slippage can occur on large trades, especially in pools with lower liquidity.

-## Development and Future

-Uniswap V2 laid the groundwork for further innovations in the DeFi space.
-Its improvements over V1 demonstrated the rapid evolution of decentralized exchange protocols.
-The introduction of a potential protocol fee (currently set to 0) also opened discussions about sustainable funding for decentralized protocols [^1].

 ## Architecture of Uniswap V2